-Find Neck Pain Relief at Raleigh Neurosurgical Clinic
+Find Effective Treatment for Neck Pain at Raleigh Neurosurgical Clinic

-Neck pain affects at least 45% of today’s working population, which means that many of us will experience it at some point in our lives.
-While most of these cases are minor and heal over time, some neck pain is severe and lasts long enough to require medical attention.
-The experienced physicians at Raleigh Neurosurgical Clinic specialize in diagnosing and treating varying levels of neck pain and can help you find relief in order to return to your normal activities.
+Neck pain affects at least 45 percent of today’s working population, which means that many of us will experience it at some point in our lives.
+While most cases are minor and heal over time, some neck pain is severe and lasts long enough to require medical attention.

 What Causes Neck Pain?